 COVID-19 is believed to be spread through droplets.
 When infectious people sneeze, cough or wipe their nose, surfaces can become contaminated for varying lengths of time.
 Cleaning surfaces can reduce the likelihood of someone contaminating their own hands with the virus, where they then might spread it to themselves through touching their mouth or eyes.
 Organisations should re-examine the frequency of their cleaning schedule, and ensure cleaning staff are adhering to the following guidelines.
 Read the cleaning guidelines here.

 The Government has put in place strict rules on the numbers of people able to gather and under what circumstances.
 "There is no social occasion or celebration worth more than a human life" - Victorian Premier Daniel Andrews said on 25 March 2020.
-Simchas should not be scheduled or conducted at this time.
+You should discuss with your Rabbi what is possible at this time.

 The Melbourne Chevra Kadisha have provided advice for the community on their website.
 Read it here.